Azure/azure-sdk/docs/clang/implementation.md

 In general, our advice to consumers of these libraries is to establish logging in their preferred manner at the `WARNING` level or above in production to capture problems with the application, and this level should be enough for customer support situations.
 Informational or verbose logging can be enabled on a case-by-case basis to assist with issue resolution.

-{% include requirement/MUST id="clang-logging-use-azurecore %} use the Azure Core library for logging.
+{% include requirement/MUST id="clang-logging-use-azurecore" %} use the Azure Core library for logging.

 > TODO: The Azure Core logging library does not exist yet.